Paddy Maguire (boxer)

-Paddy Maguire (born 26 September 1948) is a, former bantamweight boxer from the Falls Road area of Belfast, Northern Ireland.
+Patrick Maguire (born 26 September 1948) is a, former boxer from the Falls Road area of Belfast, Northern Ireland.
 He was a Commonwealth Games silver medal winner and one-time holder of the BBBC bantamweight title.

 Amateur career

-Maguire, who was born in Belfast, represented Northern Ireland at the 1966 Commonwealth Games.
-At the games he won a silver medal in the bantamweight division.
+Maguire, who was born in Belfast, represented the 1966 Northern Irish Team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, participating in the 57kg featherweight category and won a silver medal.

 Professional career highlights

 Maguire's first professional fight was on 4 March 1969 when he fought Bernard Nicholls and won on points.

 His first title fight was on 20 February 1973, at the Royal Albert Hall.
 He was fighting for the British bantamweight title, his opponent was Johnny Clark.
 Maguire lost on points.

 Maguire's second attempt at the bantamweight title was on 10 December 1974, at Nottingham ice rink.
 His opponent was Dave Needham, Maguire again lost on points.
 On 20 October 1975 Maguire's third attempt to win the British bantamweight title was successful.
 This time he beat Dave Needham, winning by a technical knockout in the 14th round.

 Maguire had two unsuccessful attempts to win the European Boxing Union (EBU) bantamweight title.His first attempt took place at Cluses, France on 16 January 1976.
 His opponent was Daniel Trioulaire, the fight was a draw.The second attempt took place at Cagliari, Sardinia on 28 September 1977.
 His opponent was Franco Zurlo, Maguire lost on a technical knockout in the 8th round.

 Maguire lost his British bantamweight title on 29 November 1977, at the National Sporting Club, Piccadilly.
 His opponent was relative newcomer Johnny Owen, Maguire lost on a technical knockout in the 11th round.
 This was to be Maguire's last fight.